-Sue balances time at Flea Market Gardening with her job at a local garden center where she says one of the most common questions she hears is: “How can I grow a screen to block off, neighbors, propane tank or other view, instantly?”
-Sue also speaks at local gatherings and most recently gave a talk on how she replaced a weedy field with beautiful wildflowers native to her state.
-Here’s a look at her birdbath and the beginnings of a lavender garden.
+Sue balances time at Flea Market Gardening with giving monthly gardening workshops at a local garden center where she says one of the most common questions she hears is: “How can I cover a slope quickly with drought resistant plants” Sue also speaks at local garden clubs and most recently gave a talk on how she replaced a weedy field with beautiful wildflowers native to her state.
+Here’s a look at her birdbath and the beginnings of a lavender field.

-How does Sue work at a garden center, organize the Flea Market Gardening on the web, and find time to garden at home?
+How does Sue work as a garden speaker, organize the Flea Market Gardening on the web, and find time to garden at home?
 She says, “I never put pressure on myself, because all these, especially FMG are meant to be fun.
 I know I’ll be gardening a lot more once spring comes … Everything gets done in good time.”